lpasqualis/mirage_candles_controller/README.md

 # Mirage Candles Controller

-This is an Arduino project to automatically turn on Mirage Candles when motion is detected, and turn them off a minute after motion has stopped.
+This is an Arduino project to automatically control MIRAGE flameless candles.
+When motion is detected it turns the candles ON.
+When there is no motion for a while, it turns them off.

-You can find the candles here: http://amzn.to/2jvCgCT
+You can purchase Mirage candles here: http://amzn.to/2jvCgCT

 They need to be Mirage candles with the remote control feature.